top of page

 Building Changes.jpg

 Building Changes is a non-profit organization working as an intermediary to pull together government, philanthropy, and nonprofit organizations in a collective effort to impact family and youth homelessness in Washington State.
-For the past seven years, Clarus has worked closely with Building Changes to refine their measurement, learning, and evaluation strategies; conduct needs assessments for program planning; and evaluate their grant projects, including analyzing grantee and other data.
+Since 2016, Clarus has worked closely with Building Changes to refine their measurement, learning, and evaluation strategies; conduct needs assessments for program planning; and evaluate their grant projects, including analyzing grantee and other data.
 Clarus executed a statewide study, mixed-methods study examining whether and how efforts to divert families from the homeless crisis response system are effective and result in equitable outcomes for families of color.

 ChildrensBureau.png